To run this prebuilt project, you will need:

 from

-The repository method creates new Profile object with random UUID, populates it with received data and then uses SDK collection object to store the profile on the cluster.
+The repository method creates a new Airport object with an id, populates it with received data and then uses SDK collection object to store the airport on the cluster.

-Stored profile is then returned up the call stack and rendered as JSON in HTTP response body.
+Stored airport is then returned up the call stack and rendered as JSON in HTTP response body.

 runBlocking(databaseContext) {